Midwestern United States: Bleeding Kansas

-The first violent conflicts leading up to the Civil War occurred between two neighboring Midwestern states, Kansas and Missouri, involving anti-slavery Free-Staters and pro-slavery "Border Ruffian" elements, that took place in the Kansas Territory and the western frontier towns of Missouri roughly between 1854 and 1858.
+The first violent conflicts leading up to the American Civil War occurred between two neighboring Midwestern states, Kansas and Missouri, involving anti-slavery Free-Staters and pro-slavery "Border Ruffian" elements, that took place in the Kansas Territory and the western frontier towns of Missouri roughly between 1854 and 1858.
 At the heart of the conflict was the question of whether Kansas would enter the Union as a free state or slave state.
 As such, Bleeding Kansas was a proxy war between Northerners and Southerners over the issue of slavery.
-The term "Bleeding Kansas" was coined by Horace Greeley of the New-York Tribune; the events it encompasses directly presaged the Civil War.
+The term "Bleeding Kansas" was coined by Horace Greeley of the New-York Tribune.

-Setting in motion the events later known as "Bleeding Kansas" was the Kansas–Nebraska Act of 1854.
+The immediate cause of the events was the Kansas–Nebraska Act of 1854.
 The Act created the territories of Kansas and Nebraska, opened new lands that would help settlement in them, repealed the Missouri Compromise, and allowed settlers in those territories to determine through popular sovereignty whether to allow slavery within their boundaries.
 It was hoped the Act would ease relations between the North and the South, because the South could expand slavery to new territories, but the North still had the right to abolish slavery in its states.
 Instead, opponents denounced the law as a concession to the slave power of the South.

-The new Republican Party, born in the Midwest (Ripon, Wisconsin, 1854) and created in opposition to the Act, aimed to stop the expansion of slavery, and soon emerged as the dominant force throughout the North.

 An ostensibly democratic idea, popular sovereignty stated that the inhabitants of each territory or state should decide whether it would be a free or slave state; however, this resulted in immigration en masse to Kansas by activists from both sides.
 At one point, Kansas had two separate governments, each with its own constitution, although only one was federally recognized.
 On January 29, 1861, Kansas was admitted to the Union as a free state, less than three months before the Battle of Fort Sumter officially began the Civil War.